rbrtsmith/js-snippets/README.md

 A utility function that takes an array of numbers and returns the average value.

 ##countOccurencies
 A untility function that takes an array and a value.
-Returns an integer for the number of times the value occurs in the array.
+Returns an integer value equal to the number of times the value occurs in the array.

 ##Flatten
 A utility function that flattens an array with nested arrays into a single array.